MoroccoOfficial Name: Kingdom of Morocco

 Women walking alone in certain areas of cities and rural areas are particularly vulnerable to assault by men.
+Women should also exercise caution when in public spaces, including nightclubs or other social establishments.
 Women are advised to travel with a companion or in a group when possible and to ignore any harassment.
 Responding to verbal harassment can escalate the situation.
 The best course of action is generally not to respond or make eye contact with the harasser.
 Travelers should avoid soccer stadiums and environs on days of scheduled matches as large groups of team supporters have been known to become unruly and harass and even assault bystanders.

 Joggers should be mindful of traffic and remain in more heavily populated areas.
 It is always best to have a jogging companion and avoid isolated areas or jogging at night.
 The use of headphones while jogging is discouraged for personal safety reasons.